LasyaPriya27/GrabNavi/README.md

 * Replace DynamoDB with a relational DB or a more structured event store.
 * Add tests and CI for the core agent decision logic.
 * Add authentication for the Gradio UIs and protect production APIs.

-Create issues, open PRs, and add a short CONTRIBUTING.md to guide collaborators.

 ---